Skip to main content

 Funeral at Al-Aqsa: Palestinian mourners carrying a coffin are stopped momentarily by an Israeli police officer before entering the Al-Aqsa mosque in East Jerusalem.
 27 October, 2023.

-The 2024 Walkley Photography Judges said Kate Geraghty’s photo of Palestinian mourners being stopped by an Israeli official at the Al Aqsa mosque felt so emblematic of a frozen moment in the stand-off between two states, it had to be their Photo Of The Year.
+The 2024 Walkley Photography Judges said Kate Geraghty’s photo of Palestinian mourners being stopped by an Israeli official at the Al Aqsa mosque felt so emblematic of a frozen moment in the stand-off between two peoples, it had to be their Photo Of The Year.
 ‘No single image can capture the nuance of an entire story, but it can encapsulate in a moment a more complex story or issue.
 Kate Geraghty anticipated the moment, bearing witness with technical skill, exemplary composition and empathy.
 Even though this was a temporary impasse, and the funeral procession moved on, this moment indicates the stalemate of the past year’s conflict.’

 NIKON PORTRAIT PRIZE